 Now let’s show you how to grow marijuana in your hydroponic system.
 Make sure to follow each step correctly and in the right order.

-- You can also use mylar to line your walls, or grow within a mylar-lined grow tent or grow box, as mylar is highly reflective.
-The drawback is that mylar reflects both light and heat in extremely efficiently, so you need to be careful not to burn your plants.
+- You can also use mylar to line your walls or grow within a mylar-lined grow tent or grow box, as mylar is highly reflective.
+The drawback is that mylar reflects both light and heat extremely efficiently, so you need to be careful not to burn your plants.

 - Careful not to overheat plants with the lighting.
-The maximum temperature, a marijuana plant can bear is about 90 degree Fahrenheit.
+The maximum temperature a marijuana plant can bear is about 90 degrees Fahrenheit.
+Check our guide for how to measure and control temperature and humidity in your grow setup.

 - Every plant needs proper ventilation.
-This is one of the most important requirements for an ideal growing environment.
+This is one of the most important requirements for an ideal indoor marijuana-growing environment.
 So make sure that your growing area is properly ventilated.

 - If you are not using the cloning method, then you’ll obviously need seeds.
 Seeds need to germinate before planting.
-To pick the best seeds and germinate them, see the sections above.
+(We’ve covered how to pick seeds and germinate them above.)

 - Now you can start feeding your plant with water and other nutrients in your hydroponic system.
 The ideal water pH level at this stage is 5.0 to 6.0.
 Do not overfeed the plant with some extraordinary amount of nutrients—too many nutes can spoil a plant very quickly.
 Start off with an average amount of nutrients and increase gradually.